qiuchangjie/MDDSkillEngine/Assets/MDDSkillEngine/Scripts/Runtime/NPBehave/NPBehave-master/Runtime/README.md

 ### The golden rules

 1. **Every call to `DoStop()` must result in a call to `Stopped(result)`**.
 This is extremely important!: you really need to ensure that Stopped() is called within DoStop(), because NPBehave needs to be able to cancel a running branch at every time *immediately*.
-This also means that all your child nodes will also call Stopped(), which in turn makes it really easy to write reliable decorators or even composite nodes: Within DoStop() you just call `Stop()` on your active children, they in turn will call of `ChildStopped()` on your node where you then finally put in your Stopped() call.
+This also means that all your child nodes will also call Stopped(), which in turn makes it really easy to write reliable decorators or even composite nodes: Within DoStop() you just call `Cancel()` on your active children, they in turn will call of `ChildStopped()` on your node where you then finally put in your Stopped() call.
 Please have a look at the existing implementations for reference.
 2. **Stopped() is the last call you do**, never do modify any state or call anything after calling Stopped.
 This is because Stopped will immediately continue traversal of the tree on other nodes, which will completley fuckup the state of the behavior tree if you don't take that into account.
 3. **Every registered clock or blackboard observer needs to be removed eventually**.
 Most of the time you unregister your callbacks immediately before you call Stopped(), however there may be exceptions, e.g. the BlackboardCondition keeps observers around up until the parent composite is stopped, it needs to be able to react on blackboard value changes even when the node itself is not active.